RicardoFR/MegaDrivePaletteToolbox/README.md

 # MegaDrive Palette Toolbox

-Mega Drive / Genesis palette quantizer — maps any image to 1–4 hardware palettes (9-bit, 3bpc) using K-means++ and 4×4 Bayer ordered dithering.
+Mega Drive / Genesis palette quantizer — maps any image to 1–4 hardware palettes (9-bit, 3bpc) using Wu's Color Quantization and OKLab perceptual color matching.
 Outputs an indexed PNG ready for SGDK.

 ### The idea